Superpod® passive house system

 “Prefabrication also facilitates ease of erection so just one sub-contractor can complete the framing for the entire project, and there is no need for coating onsite which is also better for the environment.

-“The use of tubular steel also allows electrical wiring to be hidden within the actual frame without having to hide the structure behind plasterboard.
+According to experts who do electrical inspection in West Palm Beach, FL, the use of tubular steel also allows electrical wiring to be hidden within the actual frame without having to hide the structure behind plasterboard.

 The patent pending Superpod® system is the brainchild of practising lawyer, Fiona McKenzie, who was drawn to the passive house movement as a way of directly addressing the thermal performance of buildings in contrast to many other approaches that apply sustainability measures almost as an afterthought.

 “I have found a lot of building systems we use are complex and time consuming, and that it is not easy to create a sustainable building envelope by simply adding layers to existing systems,” she said.

 Passive houses achieve vast energy savings by successfully calculating the predicted performance of the building using building physics as modelled by a trained or certified consultant.
 The passive house standard uses especially energy efficient building components, connection details and quality ventilation systems.
 It is an international voluntary standard which has been around since 1990 and is administered by the International Passive House Institute.

 The Standard has been mandated in South Korea from 2017 and in Brussels from next year.
 The EU Energy Performance of Buildings Directive adopted in 2010 requires Member States to ensure that by 2021 all new buildings are so-called ‘nearly zero-energy buildings’.
 It is also part of New York City’s mandate too.